 Why: Ji Chang Wook is unquestionably the leading man.
 He moves from being a complete loser to a powerful leader and then to a strange fellow afterward.
 Amazing!
 You’d be able to feel his anguish and affection.
 All of the actors/characters in this film are fantastic!
 Everything was great in Historical Korean Drama, from the female lead to the generals, villains, eunuchs, and lead maids in waiting!
-Furthermore, the plot is enthralling the way to the end.
+Furthermore, the plot is enthralling from the way to the end.

 Plot: Ki Seung Nyang, a Goryeo-born woman who rises to prominence over the era’s class system limits, marries Toghon Temür to become an empress of the Yuan dynasty, rather than her first love Wang Yu, is the protagonist of the series.
 It displays Lady Ki’s loves and political aspirations while highlighting the Emperor’s strong love for her.

 Why: One of the Korean programs can be a seductive surprise because it employs romanticism admirably as part of a larger web of power struggles, idealism, secrets, conspiracies, and the truth in an organized manner.
 A dark picture of the Best Korean Historical Dramas and a sophisticated fable about society’s fundamental random dimensions, a narrative focuses on questions rather than spectacular occurrences or lovely scenarios.
 Who appears to be a historical crime picture about the cost of liberty and how power is wielded?
 So, more of a film, a fantastic journey through history, employing ancient tools to great effect.